Panel: High-performance Computing (Seacliff AB)

 Dr. Steve Crago is an Assistant Director of the Computational Systems and Technology division at the University of Southern California’s Information Sciences Institute.
 He leads the Adaptive Parallel Execution (APEX) research group, which does research on multi-core and many-core software, cloud computing, FPGA-based computing, trusted electronics, and wireless system.
-He currently leads a project that is developing private cloud infrastructure for heterogeneous high performance...
+He currently leads a project that is developing private cloud...
 Read More →

 Kate Keahey is a Scientist in the Distributed Systems Lab at Argonne National Laboratory and a Fellow at the Computation Institute at the University of Chicago.
-Kate pioneered the use of cloud computing for scientific applications and created and leads the open source Nimbus project which provides an Infrastructure-as-a-Service implementation for scientific projects as well as Nimbus Platform allowing users to build elastic application by combining on-demand commercial and scientific cloud...
+Kate pioneered the use of cloud computing for scientific applications and created and leads the open source Nimbus project which provides an Infrastructure-as-a-Service implementation for scientific projects as well as Nimbus Platform allowing users to build elastic application by...
 Read More →

 Gregor von Laszewski has worked with parallel computers since 1982.
 He is the Assistant Director for Cloud Computing at the Community Grids Lab at Indiana University and the Software Architect of FutureGrid.
 He holds a PhD in Computer Science from Syracuse University.
 He worked in the past for GMD (Germany), NASA, and Argonne National Laboratory.
 His current interest are in Cloud Computing.

 Theodore Omtzigt is the founder and CEO of Stillwater Supercomputing and the inventor of the Knowledge Processing Unit, or KPU, a high-performance distributed data flow machine for real-time analytics.
 He is acting VP of HPC On-Demand services at Information Super Grid Technology, a Chinese cloud vendor that is building and operating a global grid of supercomputing centers.
-He received his Ph.D. in 1992 from Yale University with original research on silicon compilation of multi-chip...
+He received his Ph.D. in 1992 from Yale University with original...
 Read More →

 Attendance numbers do not account for private attendees.
 Get there early!